 Financial Aid Warning and Suspension

-Students on Financial Aid Warning who, during the term of enrolment, attain the Academic Standing Requirement will have the Financial Aid Warning lifted and will be notified in writing.
+Students on Financial Aid Warning who, during the relevant term of enrolment, attain the required Academic Standing will have the Financial Aid Warning lifted.

-Students on Financial Aid Warning who do not attain the Academic Standing requirement during the term of enrolment will be suspended from receiving US Federal Student Aid and will be notified in writing.
-Further eligibility for receiving US Federal Student Aid will be subject to attaining the Academic Standing requirement.
+Students on Financial Aid Warning who do not attain the required Academic Standing during the relevant term of enrolment will be suspended from receiving Federal Student Aid.
+Further Federal Student Aid eligibility is subject to the student attaining the required Academic Standing.

-The University does not accept appeals for removal of suspension of eligibility for US Federal Student Aid due to failing to attain Academic Standing (Qualitative Component) after having received a Financial Aid Warning or failing to meet the Maximum Timeframe (Quantitative Component) of Satisfactory Academic Progress.
+The University of Adelaide does not accept appeals against the suspension of eligibility for US Federal Student Aid due to a student:

 If I decide to withdraw or reduce my study load what do I need to do?